Table of Contents

 Recordkeeping may sound like a fairly routine and simple task.
 Unfortunately, many business owners fail to keep accurate, up-to-date, or complete records.
 They may not have the time, technology, or staff resources to make this happen, or they just don’t understand how to do it.
 Poor records make it hard to accurately track expenses and income and can easily lead to errors in financial statements.
 These mistakes can lead to serious issues with the IRS.

 Saving receipts, invoices, and bank statements won’t get you very far if you don’t have a way to make sense of it all.
 Some businesses use simple spreadsheets to track income and expenses and create reports, but sometimes doing so can lead to errors and discrepancies, especially as the business grows and its services expand.
-Using a software program to help monitor cash flow, track transactions, and pull reports can be a game changer in your accounting success.
+Using software to help monitor cash flow, track transactions, and pull reports is a big piece of your accounting success.
 Automation features within the software can help you avoid mistakes and stay organized.

 Business owners need to keep up with any changes made to tax laws to ensure they stay compliant.
 For instance, the COVID-19 pandemic led to many new payroll and tax considerations for businesses as well as new forms of relief.
 Tax credits like the Employee Retention Credit and programs like the Paycheck Protection Program have complex guidelines employers must follow to reap all the benefits.
 Sometimes business owners aren’t sure what to do in their accounting processes to comply with all of these changes, which can lead to oversights that impact their finances and taxes.